 The Center for Justice at Columbia University is committed to reducing the nation’s reliance on incarceration and advancing alternative approaches to safety and justice through education, research and policy.
 Its mission is to help transform a criminal justice system from one that is driven by punishment and retribution to one that is centered on prevention and healing.
 The Center is interdisciplinary and built around community collaboration.
 It works in partnership with schools, departments, centers and institutes across Columbia, other universities, government agencies, community organizations, advocates and those directly affected by the criminal justice system.

-The Heyman Center for the Humanities, Columbia University
+The Society of Fellows and Heyman Center for the Humanities, Columbia University

 Education and hope are vital to rehabilitation.
 That’s why Marymount Manhattan College offers college-prep and degree programs to the women incarcerated at the Bedford Hills Correctional Facility, a maximum-security prison.

 The Bedford Hills College Program (BHCP) offers courses leading to an Associates of Arts degree in Social Sciences and a Bachelor of Arts degree in Sociology.
 Marymount Manhattan College is the sole degree-granting institution of the BHCP, which also includes college-prep courses in writing and math.

 The College provides textbooks and school supplies, and the College Learning Center has a networked computer lab, a library, and an area for students to meet with professors and tutors.